 After a number of years operating only for salaried TVA employees and their immediate family members the Credit Union expanded its field of membership to allow TVA trades and labor hourly employees to join.
 Immediate family members of existing members living in the same household also became eligible to join the credit union.
 The credit union’s membership consisted solely of these TVA employees and their family members until 1983 when it began adding Select Employee Groups (SEGs) outside of TVA.

 In 1994 we changed our name to Tennessee Valley Federal Credit Union to better reflect our growing membership base, which included over 1200 SEGs throughout the Chattanooga and North Georgia area.
 In 2004 we applied for and received a community charter to serve the Southeast Tennessee Economic Development District that includes the following 13 counties surrounding Chattanooga, TN – Hamilton, Bradley, Polk, McMinn, Rhea, Bledsoe, Sequatchie, Meigs, Grundy and Marion counties in Tennessee and Walker, Catoosa and Dade counties in Georgia.

-Today the Tennessee Valley Federal Credit Union serves more than 120,000 members from 15 branch locations.
+In 2022, TVFCU received approval to serve four additional counties in North Georgia- Chattooga, Gordon, Murray, and Whitfield, expanding our community to 17 counties in Southeast Tennessee and North Georgia.
+Today, Tennessee Valley Federal Credit Union serves more than 170,000 members from 23 branch locations.
 The credit union offers a wide array of cost-saving financial services through numerous delivery channels — all designed to meet the needs of our ever-growing membership.